nivandres/usetranslation/README.md

 ## Translation Hook for Web Development

+---

 ### Hello there 👋

 This is a personal translation library that I use for my own projects.
 I use it mainly for NextJs projects, but can be used for any other kind of project.
-Just it is still not 100% finished and polished ⚠️
+Only that it is still not 100% finished and polished ⚠️

 > Import you JSON Translation files and start using them with a completion typesafe amazing dev experience